-Join Brandon Neill for an in-depth discussion in this video Why virtual machines?, part of Up and Running with VMware vSphere 6.
+Join Brandon Neill for an in-depth discussion in this video Why virtual machines?, part of VMware vSphere 6 Essential Training.

 - Before we begin building a lab environment, let's take a look at what a virtual machine is and why we would want to use one.
 A virtual machine is a software defined computer that runs inside of another computer.
 A physical computer is defined by the hardware we place inside of it.
 How many CPU's, how much memory, and any other devices that are installed on that physical computer.
 A virtual machine, in contrast, is encapsulated in a set of files.
 One of these files determines the hardware for that virtual machine.